Buraydah Al-qassim Region, Saudi Arabia Travel Guide

 Consider offsetting your flight emissions through various reputable carbon offset programs.

-Pack reusable items and consider purchasing gear from companies committed to sustainability.
+Pack reusable items and consider purchasing gear from companies focused on being sustainable.

 Local authorities and institutions focus on preserving historical sites and traditional crafts.
 Your visit supports these efforts.